orgmir/luisramos.dev/src/content/2021-07-02-marrying-KMM-swift-sourcery/index.md

 One library that you need to be aware if you are building iOS apps is [Sourcery](https://github.com/krzysztofzablocki/Sourcery) from [@merowing\_](https://twitter.com/merowing_).
 The description says "Meta-programming for Swift, stop writing boilerplate code." and I am totally there for it.

-I have only started to use it recently, but the flexability you gain is truly incredible.
+I have only started to use it recently, but the flexibility you gain is truly incredible.
 How does this help with our extensions situation?
 Well, we can write a template that Sourcery can use to generate actual extensions in Swift, shadowing the extension classes from our shared framework.

 <div class="blockquote info">
-If you are new to Sourcery, you can follow the <a href="https://github.com/krzysztofzablocki/Sourcery#installation">instalation guide</a> to set it up, and I found <a href="https://www.hackingwithswift.com/articles/85/introduction-to-sourcery">this article</a> by Paul Hudson to be a great introduction.
+If you are new to Sourcery, you can follow the <a href="https://github.com/krzysztofzablocki/Sourcery#installation">installation guide</a> to set it up, and I found <a href="https://www.hackingwithswift.com/articles/85/introduction-to-sourcery">this article</a> by Paul Hudson to be a great introduction.
 </div>

 ### Speed bump